BG-Software-LLC/SSB-OneBlock/README.md

 ## Installation

-1. Download the addon on our [Jenkins page](https://hub.bg-software.com/job/SuperiorSkyblock%20Addons/job/OneBlock/)!
+1. Download the module on our [Jenkins page](https://hub.bg-software.com/job/SuperiorSkyblock%20Addons/job/OneBlock/)!
 2. Drag the jar to the modules folder of SuperiorSkyblock.
 3. Start the server.

+## Placeholders

+The module supports custom placeholders to grab progress of islands:
+- `%superior_oneblock_phase_block%` Get the current block in the phase of the island.
+- `%superior_oneblock_phase_level%` Get the current phase level of the island.

 ## Updates